 A miscarriage is the loss of a pregnancy during the first 23 weeks.
 The main sign of a miscarriage is vaginal bleeding.
 This may be followed by cramping and pain in the lower abdomen.

-An ectopic pregnancy is a pregnancy that develops in the fallopian tubes instead of in the womb.
+An ectopic pregnancy is one that develops in the fallopian tubes instead of in the womb.
 Sometimes an ectopic pregnancy can also develop in the abdominal cavity.
 An ectopic pregnancy is a serious, life-threatening condition and will end in miscarriage.

-- As many as 1 in 4 pregnancies end in miscarriage .
+- It is estimated that 1 in 4 pregnancies end in miscarriage.

-- The majority of miscarriages happen in the first trimester - about three in every four miscarriages happen during this period.
-(This is why the Tommy’s National Miscarriage Research Centre is dedicated to exploring the causes of early miscarriage) .
+- The majority of miscarriages happen in the first trimester - about 3 in every 4 miscarriages happen during this period.

-- In women with a BMI over 30, the risk is 1 in 4 .
+- In women with a BMI over 30, the risk of miscarriage is 1 in 4.